Published: March 2021 | Updated: July 2023

 A horse’s hoof care needs will likely change over the course of his lifetime, and knowing what to expect, as well as how to care for the feet each step of the way, is important.
-Continuing on with our hoof health series, we’ll share more great information from a recent interview with equine podiatrist, Dr. Scott Fleming, of Rood and Riddle Equine Hospital-- this time focusing on providing horse hoof care tips throughout the major life stages.
+Continuing on with our hoof health series, we’ll share more great information from equine podiatrist, Dr. Scott Fleming, of Rood and Riddle Equine Hospital-- this time focusing on providing horse hoof care tips throughout the major life stages.

 Assuming a young horse didn’t start out with angular or flexural deformities, the most common time to first apply shoes is when training begins.
 Though not every horse may need shoes, depending on what they’re being asked to do, they can be helpful for protection on hard surfaces, as well as getting traction on softer surfaces.

 According to Fleming, many people first apply shoes when a horse is going into their two-year-old year, in other words, “when their activity is necessitating protection.”

 While a horse is in training or performance, Fleming says the main goal is to minimize hoof distortions of any kind and try to keep the foot as healthy as possible.
 Mimicking the barefoot horse, even with a shoe on, is always a good idea according to Fleming.
 This can be done by ensuring that the frog stays as low to the ground as possible in order to get stimulation in the back of the foot.

 “Even though it's a shod foot, the goal is to make the hoof the healthiest version of itself through that shoeing,” says Fleming.

 Fleming recommends keeping broodmares and stallions barefoot, if at all possible.
 However, if they’ve come off the track or training of any kind and have been in shoes for a while, they may need a transition period before they can be fully sound without shoes.